 With an educated chinchilla babysitter hopefully.

-The Question Remains, Is It Better to Have Two Chinchillas?
+Is It Better to Have A Pair of Chinchillas?

 The Story on My 1 Year Old Chinchilla and Pairing with Other Chinchillas

 When I first adopted my chinchilla, I arrived at the breeder, and she escorted me down to the “chinchilla room” which was basically a climate-controlled addition to the home.

 Like I said previously, she had nearly all her chinchillas sharing a cage with each other when I arrived.